Baking is back and everyone wants a slice.

 In short, Ireland is tasty.

-But no matter how funky food gets or how innovative chefs become, a country should always save space for the classics.
+But no matter how funky food gets or how innovative chefs become, we should always save space for the classics.

 Baked is beautiful

 Good Food Ireland isn’t just on the pulse of what’s tasty in Ireland – it is the pulse.
-When GFI recently quizzed Derek O’Brien, Principle of the National Bakery School Dublin, about the impact of baking’s new-found popularity he was pleased to say the least:
+When GFI recently quizzed Derek O’Brien, former principle of the National Bakery School Dublin and founder of The Baking Academy of Ireland, about the impact of baking’s new-found popularity he was pleased to say the least:

 “People are waking up to the smell of real bread again – I’m thrilled and delighted.”